 New & Enhanced Features in the Text?the seventh edition offers improvements that make the text easier and more rewarding to use.
-Margin notes, added explanation and detail, revision of examples and problems, and Bourbaki's "dangerous bend" symbol to alert students to topics that require extra attention have been added to keep students on track.Improved Introduction and Organization
+Added to this edition were Margin notes, expanded explanations/details, and revised examples/problems.
+The Bourbaki's "dangerous bend" symbol has also been added to alert students to topics that require extra attention.

-- For the seventh edition the first part of the book has been restructured to present core topics in a more efficient, more effective, and more flexible way.
+Improved Introduction & Organization?for the seventh edition, the first part of the book has been restructured to present core topics in a more efficient, more effective, and more flexible way.

-" There are over 3800 exercises and 750 examples in the text, from straightforward problems that develop basic skills to a large number of intermediate and challenging exercises.
+Exercises & Worked Examples?the text included over 3800 exercises and 750 examples, from straight forward problems that develop basic skills to a large number of intermediate and challenging exercises.
 Exercise sets also contain special discussions that develop new concepts not covered in the text, enabling students to discover new ideas through their own work.
 Answers to odd numbered problems are in the back of the book.
 Worked out solutions for these odd numbered problems are in the printed Student's Solutions Guide (0077353501).
 Complete solutions for the even numbered problems are available for the instructor only in the Instructor's Resource Guide.

-Historical Information, Biographies, and Updates on Latest Discoveries " The background of many topics are succinctly described in the text using historical footnotes and brief biographies of more than 65 mathematicians and computer scientists who were (and are) important contributors to discrete mathematics.
+Historical Information, Biographies, & Updates on Latest Discoveries?the background of many topics are succinctly described in the text using historical footnotes and brief biographies of more than 65 mathematicians and computer scientists who were (and are) important contributors to Discrete Mathematics.

-Accessibility " This text has proven to be easy to read and understand by beginning students.
-There are no mathematical prerequisites beyond college algebra for almost all of this text, and the few places in the book where calculus is referred to are explicitly noted.
+Accessibility?this text has proven to be easy to read and understand by beginning students.
+There's no mathematical prerequisites beyond College Algebra for almost all of this text, and the few places in the book where Calculus is referred to are explicitly noted.